 The most obvious manifestation of Tania’s involvement is the way the building sits on a slate plinth – making the gallery itself a work of art within the environment.
-Externally, we firstly restored the building back to its former gothic glory – painstakingly repairing and replacing damaged brickwork and stonework, and demolishing dilapidated extensions.
+Externally, all that remained was to restore the building back to its former gothic glory – painstakingly repairing and replacing damaged brickwork and stonework, and demolishing dilapidated extensions.
 We also rebuilt the damaged tower, rounding off the building’s cosmetic enhancements and creating a recognisable landmark for Brindleyplace.

 Inside, we made considerable alterations.
 The old classrooms were replaced with flexible galleries that can accommodate a range of artists and exhibits –creating an environment where artists are able to determine the setting as much as their work.
 Importantly, the route to the galleries is also visually stimulating.
 A new glazed extension separates all circulation from the exhibition spaces, creating a modern addition in contrast to the traditional red brick of the main building.

 Additional space has been released by digging out a new basement, which now houses the gallery’s extensive outreach and education programmes and archive.
 Offices, storage facilities and a library are also located here, keeping all administrative functions away from the galleries themselves.